Our AI principles

 EU AI Act applicability

-Under Regulation (EU) 2024/1689 ("AI Act"), the AI features described above are classified as follows:
+Under Regulation (EU) 2024/1689 ("AI Act"), Doctena acts as a deployer of the AI features described above.
+We classify them as follows:

 Human oversight